angelosarr/angelosarr/README.md

 - 👋 Hi, I’m @angelosarr
 - 👀 I’m interested in science
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on somenthing but not yet haha
+- 💞️ I’m looking to collaborate on something but not yet haha
 - 📫 How to reach me: Facebook: Angelo Sarr (Angelo Aziz Sarr) and Twitter: @angelosarr

 <!---